 Without shared systems, promising collaboratives struggle to demonstrate ROI or secure long-term funding, and people needing help fall through the cracks.

-Personalized support plans tied to SDOH needs across the life course.
+Personalized support plans tied to Social Drivers of Health (SDOH) needs across the life course.

-Real-time feedback loops between referral senders and service providers.
+Real-time feedback loops between referral senders and social service providers.

 Supports CHWs, peer navigators, clinic staff, and CBOs with tailored tools.